CARE

 How to Maintain Feather Filled Upholstery

-Beating and Fluffing – Pick up the cushions, turn them over a few times and shake them to redistribute the feathers evenly throughout.
-Bunching – With the fabric casing on push the feathers around and bunch your hands together.
+Bunching: With the fabric casing on push the feathers around and bunch your hands together.
 If you want you can undo the zipper on the casing and place your hands on the tick lining and push the feathers around and bunch your hands together.
 When finished, set the cushions back into place.
 For a smoother look brush your hands over the cushions.
-Vacuum with Caution – Do not vacuum your cushions on a high setting as it will pull the feathers out of the tick lining.
-With caution please use the lowest setting available if you require to vacuum your cushions.

 It’s normal to want to redecorate and sometimes that means moving a couch from one room to another.
 To better fit through doorways, remove the leg nuts by unscrewing the legs from the bottom and carefully screwing them back in when the sofa is in place.
 Be careful not to push or force the screw into the t-nut as you will risk popping it right through and causing damage.